 Before injecting the medication, your doctor will inject a dye to check the position of the needle.
 He or she will use fluoroscopy to make sure that the needle is in the right place and then will inject the steroid, numbing medication (lidocaine), or both.
 The needle will be removed and a bandage will be placed over the injection site.

-After the injection, your doctor will examine you and your blood pressure, heart rate, breathing rate, and temperature will be checked.
+After your injection, your nurse will examine you and check your blood pressure, heart rate, breathing rate, and temperature.

 The procedure takes about 45 minutes.Back to top